The School of Architecture supports student research abroad through the Traveling Fellowship Program and several other travel scholarships.

-Interested students must develop a research/study proposal which they submit to John Nelson, Chair of the Traveling Fellowship Committee, at the beginning of the Spring semester.
+Interested students must develop a research/study proposal which they submit to Greg Snyder, Chair of the Traveling Fellowship Committee, at the beginning of the Spring semester.
 After reviewing all proposals, proposal reviewers will select three to four proposals to be presented before the Committee.
 The Committee decides to whom they award the Fellowship at the completion of the selection process.

 Applications for the following year's Traveling Fellowship will be due in January.
-For more information, please contact John Nelson, Chair of the Traveling Fellowship Committee.
+For more information, please contact Greg Snyder, Chair of the Traveling Fellowship Committee.